How Hypnosis and Hypnotherapy Are Regulated Globally

 In a 2021 survey by the GHR, over 90% of registered practitioners reported having completed formal training programs exceeding 120 hours, demonstrating the emphasis on structured education (**Source: GHR Practitioner Survey 2021**).

-According to some sources, in Germany and France, hypnotherapy can only be practiced by licensed medical doctors, psychologists, or psychotherapists.
+In France, medical hypnotherapy can only be practiced by licensed medical doctors, psychologists, or psychotherapists.
 This strict regulation ensures that practitioners have a formal healthcare background, integrating hypnotherapy into mainstream medical and psychological care.
-According to the German Medical Association, approximately 10% of doctors incorporate hypnotherapy into their practice (**Source: German Medical Association, 2020**).

 Regulations in Asia

 In Asia, the regulatory frameworks for hypnotherapy are less formalized.
 In countries like India and Thailand, hypnotherapy is gaining popularity as an alternative therapy, but there are few official guidelines or licensing requirements.
 Practitioners often seek certification from international organizations to establish credibility.
-For example, the International Hypnosis Federation reported a 35% increase in membership from Asian countries between 2018 and 2022 (**Source: International Hypnosis Federation Report 2022**).

 Regulations in Australia and New Zealand